-As of September 30, 2013 and 2012, the carrying amount of our borrowings under the Facilities approximated the fair value of our debt obligations.
+At September 30, 2014, the carrying amount of our borrowings under the Facilities approximated their fair value.
 The fair values of our debt obligations are determined in accordance with ASC 820, which defines fair value in terms of the price that would be paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions.
 The fair value of our borrowings under the Facilities are estimated based upon market interest rates for our own borrowings or entities with similar credit risk, adjusted for nonperformance risk, if any.
-At September 30, 2013 and 2012, the Facilities would be deemed to be level 3, as defined in Note 4.
+At September 30, 2014 and September 30, 2013, the Facilities would be deemed to be Level 3, as defined in Note 4.